HSLOpenMaaS/hsl-openmaas-clientlib/README.md

   ```

 #### Android:
-  1. Add fonts from `src/fonts` folder to your project.

-  2. Add `index.android.bundle` from `src/android` to your project `app/assets` folder
+  1. Add `index.android.bundle` from `src/android` to your project `app/assets` folder

-  3. Add the following code to your `MainActivity.java` file:
+  2. Add the following code to your `MainActivity.java` file:
   ```java
   package com.yourexampleapp;